Chennai Super Kings: Later years (2025-present)

-Ahead of the 2025 season, the Super Kings retained only five players including captain Gaikwad, former captains Dhoni and Jadeja, and players Shivam Dube and Matheesha Pathirana while releasing the others.
-In the subsequent player auction, the franchise bought 20 players including ten capped players and six overseas players.
-The team bought back Rachin Ravindra, Mukesh Choudhary, Devon Conway, Sam Curran, and Shaik Rasheed, who have played for the franchise in the previous seasons.
-The Super Kings spent ₹10 crore to buy Afghan spinner Noor Ahmad and ₹9.75 crore on Indian all rounder Ravichandran Ashwin, who had previously played for the team from initial season till 2015.
+Ahead of the 2025 season, the Super Kings retained only five players-Gaikwad, Dhoni and Jadeja, Shivam Dube and Matheesha Pathirana while releasing the others.
+In the subsequent player auction, the franchise bought 20 players, which included ten capped players and six overseas players.
+The team bought back Mukesh Choudhary, Devon Conway, Sam Curran, Shaik Rasheed, and Rachin Ravindra, who played for the franchise in the previous seasons.
+The Super Kings spent ₹100 million to buy Noor Ahmad and ₹97.5 million on Ashwin, who had previously played for the team from 2009 to 2015.
 The team had a poor season, and lost eight of its first ten matches and was the first team to be eliminated from contention for the playoffs.
 The Super Kings lost five matches at home in a season for the first time, and was eliminated in group stages in consecutive seasons for the first time since the inauguration of the tournament.
-The team secured two more wins from the last four matches, and finished bottom of the points table for the first time in a IPL season with eight points.
+The team secured two more wins from the last four matches, and finished bottom of the points table for the first time in an IPL season with eight points.

 In November 2025, ahead of the auction for the 2026 season, the Super Kings released 11 players including four overseas players.
-The team traded in Sanju Samson from the Rajasthan Royals, in exchange for Jadeja and Curran.
+In August 2025, Ashwin announced his retirement, and in November 2025, CSK traded in Sanju Samson from the Rajasthan Royals, in exchange for Jadeja and Curran.
+In the player auction held in December 2025, the team bought nine players, including Kartik Sharma and Prashant Veer, who were picked up for ₹142 million each and became the joint-most expensive uncapped players in the history of IPL.
+In the 2026 season, the Super Kings started with three straight losses, before winning six of the next eight games.
+However, the team lost the next three matches, and finished with 12 points from 14 games.
+The team suffered from injuries to several players, including former captain Dhoni, who never played a single game.
+It was the third consecutive season that the team failed to make it to the playoffs.

+In July 2026, the Super Kings mutually parted ways with head coach Stephen Fleming, and in September 2026, Zaheer Khan was appointed as his successor.